eimihar/exedra/README.md

 Exédra
 ======
+This version is no longer maintained.
+Please continue with Exedra2 at http://github.com/rosengate/exedra.
+Thank you.

 A fast and simple HMVC framework.
 Written ground up just to satisfy a simple to complicated application design (hopefully)